How to Make Beeswax Lotion Bars

 Everyone has a different opinion on the qualities of the perfect lotion bar.
 You may need to tweak the recipe just a bit to get the non-greasy, hard beeswax lotion bar that you desire.

-That is one of the joys of using beeswax for crafts.
+That is one of the joys of making beauty products with this natural wax.
 You can re-melt and try again.
 If you love your lotion bar, consider trying this beeswax body butter too – it is marvelous and so creamy.

 Lotion Bar with Beeswax Tutorial